As your business grows, you’re eventually going to be faced with a hard decision.

 What if you want to hire a CEO to run the company without you?
 Or, what if something tragic happens to you and you can no longer work?

 If your business is not profitable in a scenario where you cannot work in the company, then that is a severe business risk.

-For example, let’s say you have 15% profit margin in your business.
-But that does not include your compensation, which you equate to be, idk, $150,000.00.
+For example, let’s say you have a 15% profit margin in your business.
+But that does not include your compensation, which you equate to be probably $150,000.00.